Mitchell-Mckay/Zork-Game-Remake/README.md

     Improved user experience by developing a user backend from SQL databases to enable alternative player registration &amp; login that saved game progress; added the ability to edit account details.
   </li>
 </ul>

+!!
+READ BEFORE OPENING!!
+CREATE NEW EMPTY DATABASE "zork-game" IN PHPMYADMIN, THEN IMPORT "zork-game.sql" FROM FOLDER "database" INTO PHPMYADMIN, INSIDE "zork-game"